sotch-pr35mac/syng/README.md

     - View character stroke order animations to study writing characters

 ## __What's new?__
-Syng v1.2.0 includes a few new features and visual enhancements.
+These are some of the enchancements included in Syng v1.3.0.
 For a full list of changes, see [the changelog](https://github.com/sotch-pr35mac/syng/blob/master/CHANGELOG.md).
-1. Added Bookmarks Filtering
+1. Clipboard and Web Reader
-2. Added HSK Label
+2. Help Menu
-3. Decrease Startup Time
+3. Updated Dictionary Database
-4. Visual Enhacenments
+4. Minor Bug Fixes

 ## __Screenshots__
 More screenshots available on [the Syng website](http://syngdict.com).